temporalio/documentation/docs/tctl/admin/cluster/get-search-attributes.md

   - admin
 ---

-The `tctl admin cluster get-search-attributes` command retrieves existing Search Attributes for a given Cluster.
+The `tctl admin cluster get_search_attributes` command retrieves existing Search Attributes for a given Cluster.

+Alias: `gsa`

 The following modifier will change the behavior of the command: